 Striking a Balance

-Some adrenaline junkies fulfill their desire for thrills by participating in risky activities, such as skydiving and other extreme sports.
+Some adrenaline junkies fulfil their desire for thrills by participating in risky activities, such as skydiving and other extreme sports.
 Other individuals prefer to find their excitement in their careers.

 While it’s good to choose a career that suits your personality, you must temper your cravings for excitement with wisdom.
 In the most extreme instances, adrenaline addiction can lead to aggressiveness, workaholism and work-life imbalance.